 If you use manual bidding strategies, you can change your attribution model to help you set your bids.

-If you’re not sure what model to choose, see the section below on the Attribution Modeling report, which lets you compare different attribution models.
-When you’re trying a new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.
+If you're not sure what model to choose, see the section below on the "Model comparison" report, which lets you compare different attribution models.
+When you're trying a new non-last click attribution model, we recommend that you test the model first and see how it affects your return on investment.

-“Attribution Modeling” in your attribution reports lets you compare 2 different attribution models side-by-side.
-To find keywords, ad groups, or campaigns that are undervalued on a last-click basis, you can start with the following comparisons, for example:
+The "Model comparison" report lets you compare two different attribution models side-by-side.
+To find keywords, ad groups, campaigns, or devices that are undervalued on a last-click basis, you can start with the following comparisons:

 - Compare the "Last click" model to the "First click" model to identify undervalued keywords that are starting customers down the conversion path.
 This is particularly valuable if you're looking to drive more new customers to your website.